digitaldreamer/fivesquare/README.rst

 Check out the `API documentation <http://hinge-api-interview-juniper.herokuapp.com/>`_ for instructions.

 The project is built with Pyramid.
 Cornice and Colander is used to power the RESTful API.
 BCrypt is used to hash passwords and JWT is used to create access tokens.
 The Google Maps API is used to geocode Business Addresses.
 Sphinx is used to generate the API documentation.
+The project is structured to be served on Heroku.

 WARNING: all endpoints in practice should be run through ssl/https, but for the purpose of this demo the server will run through http.